learnlatex/learnlatex.github.io/en/more-12.md

 This means that if you are sorting your bibliography, and you need to sort in anything other than English order, you really should be using `biblatex` and Biber, rather than `natbib` and BibTeX.

+## Hyperlinks

+If you load the `hyperref` package (as covered [earlier](more-09)), it will automatically make some content in your bibliography into links.
+This is particularly useful for URLs and DOIs.